Summer Semester

 This course helps students understand how businesses are legally and ethically constructed and how the law factors into disputes.
 Coursework provides an overview of the US legal system, with an emphasis on property rights, business liabilities, and private-market regulations.

-Business Law (1.5 Credit Hours)
+Legal Environment of Business (1.5 Credit Hours)

 Anyone managing or helping steer the direction of a business needs to understand key legal subjects, especially concerning property, contracts, torts, corporate governance, employment discrimination, sexual harassment, and government regulations.
 Beyond these targeted points, this course provides an overview of American law, including how the legal system works, its limits, and logic.